Subscribe

 • Onion toxicosis can be fatal — Clinical signs often show up within 24 hours and quickly worsen, so it’s vital to get your pup to a veterinarian ASAP.

-What parts of onions are toxic to dogs?
+Are onions toxic to dogs?

 Symptoms of onion toxicity in dogs